Linear Causal Representation Learning from Unknown Multi-node Interventions: CRL setting and preliminaries

 In addition to the observational environment, we have $M$ UMN \emph{interventional} environments denoted by $\{\mcE^m : m\in [M]\}$.
 We assume that the set of nodes intervened in each environment is \emph{unknown}, and denote the set intervened in environment $\mcE^m$ by $I^m \subseteq [n]$.
 Accordingly, we define the \emph{intervention signature matrix} $\bD_{\rm int} \in \{0,1\}^{n \times M}$ to compactly represent the intervention targets under various environments as

 The $m$-th column of $\bD_{\rm int}$ lists the indices of the nodes intervened in environment $\mcE^m$, which we refer to as the \emph{intervention vector} of environment $\mcE^m$.
 Ensuring identifiability inevitably imposes restrictions on the structure of $\bD_{\rm int}$.
-For instance, when the $i$-th row of $\bD_{\rm int}$ is a zero vector, it means that node $i$ is not intervened in any environment, which is known to render perfect identifiability impossible~\cite{squires2023linear}.
+For instance, if the $i$-th row of $\bD_{\rm int}$ is a zero vector, it means that node $i$ is not intervened in any environment, then the perfect identifiability is not possible~\cite {squires2023linear}~\footnote{\cite[Proposition 5]{squires2023linear} shows that if the non-intervened node $i$ has at least one parent, then perfect identifiability is not possible.}.
 Therefore, to avoid such impossibility cases, we impose the mild condition that $\bD_{\rm int}$ has sufficiently diverse columns, formalized next. \begin{assumption} Intervention signature matrix $\bD_{\rm int}$ defined in \eqref{eq:def-D-all} is full row rank, i.e., it contains $n$ linearly independent intervention vectors. \end{assumption} In this paper, we consider UMN stochastic interventions and address identifiability results under both hard interventions as well as soft interventions as the most general form of intervention.

-\paragraph{Soft interventions.} A soft intervention on node $i$ alters the \emph{observational causal mechanism} $p_i(z_i \mid z_{\pa(i)})$ to an \emph{interventional causal mechanism} $q_i(z_i \mid z_{\pa(i)})$.
+\textbf{Soft interventions.} A soft intervention on node $i$ alters the \emph{observational causal mechanism} $p_i(z_i \mid z_{\pa(i)})$ to an \emph{interventional causal mechanism} $q_i(z_i \mid z_{\pa(i)})$.
 Such a change occurs in node $i$ in all the environments $\mcE^m$ that contain node $i$, i.e., $i \in I^m$.
 Subsequently, the pdf of the latent variables in environment $\mcE^m$, denoted by $p_Z^m$, factorizes according to:

-\paragraph{Hard interventions.} Under a \emph{hard} intervention on node $i$, the functional dependence of node $i$ on its parents is removed, and the observational causal mechanism $p_i(z_i \mid z_{\pa(i)})$ is changed to an interventional causal mechanism $q_i(z_i)$, independent of parents of node $i$.
+\textbf{Hard interventions.} Under a \emph{hard} intervention on node $i$, the functional dependence of node $i$ on its parents is removed, and the observational causal mechanism $p_i(z_i \mid z_{\pa(i)})$ is changed to an interventional causal mechanism $q_i(z_i)$, independent of parents of node $i$.

 To distinguish the observational and interventional data, we denote the latent and observed random variables in environment $\mcE^{m}$ by $Z^{m}$ and $X^{m}$, respectively.
 We note that interventions do not affect the transformation $\bG$.
 Hence, in $\mcE^m$ we have $X^m = \bG \cdot Z^m$ for all $m\in[M]$.